Ideas to Update the Top 6 OLDER Granite Countertops

 Again, it can really depend on what colour your cabinets are, but generally speaking, check out…

-- Gray tiles with a blue-purple undertone
+- gray tiles with a blue-violet undertone

-5. UBA TUBA GRANITE UPDATE IDEAS
+4. UBA TUBA GRANITE COUNTERTOP UPDATE IDEAS

 ALSO KNOWN AS…

 - GREEN LABRADOR OR VERDE LABRADOR

 - UBA TUBA GOLD

 SIMILAR GRANITE COUNTERTOPS: Butterfly Green, Peacock Green, Amazon Green